 - animal welfare - the compassion and respect due animals as living, responsive beings.
 Animals are entitled to kind and respectful treatment at the hands of humans, and this is not to be left to the compassionate impulses of humans, but is an entitlement that must be protected under the law.

-Review the list they generated of animals in entertainment, to consider and discuss how their perception of the activities on the list has been informed by understanding the definition of animal welfare and animal cruelty.
-Discuss whether their perception of each of these activities might be different since new understanding.
+Review the list they generated of animals in entertainment.
+Discuss how their perception of the activities on the list has been informed by understanding the definition of animal welfare and animal cruelty.

 Strand PHIL.II Philanthropy and Civil Society